 The District regulates water withdrawals to promote the conservation, development, and proper utilization of surface and ground water and to encourage and promote water conservation and the reuse of reclaimed water.
-Consumptive use regulation is implemented through Chapter 40A-2, Florida Administrative Code (FAC).
+Consumptive uses are regulated through Chapter 40A-2, Florida Administrative Code (FAC).

-Consumptive uses are regulated district-wide, with differing permitting thresholds based on water source (surface water and ground water) and permit areas that are established based on resource constraints.
+Consumptive uses are regulated district-wide, with differing permitting thresholds based on water source (surface water and ground water) and resource constraints

 The District's success indicator for Consumptive Use Permitting is consumptive use demand permitted district-wide.
 The designated target is 100% of projected demand under permit.
 This assumes that consumptive uses of water may be authorized resulting in beneficial use without causing harm to existing users or the water resource.
-Approximately 257 mgd, on average, of withdrawals are authorized under permits issued for public supply.
+Approximately 262 mgd, on average, of withdrawals are authorized under permits issued for public supply.
 The 2030 demand projection for public supply is approximately 258 mgd.

-Indicator Evaluation Indicator Target (mgd) Permitted (mgd) Percent Permitted Consumptive use demand permitted 258 257 99.6%
+Indicator Evaluation Indicator Target (mgd) Permitted (mgd) Percent Consumptive use demand permitted 258 262 102%